CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 1.23.sec="Person" means any individual or entity.

-1.24.sec="Registered Agent" if applicable, means [REGISTERED AGENT NAME], [REGISTERED AGENT ADDRESS].
+1.24.sec="Registered Agent" if applicable, means {Company.RegisteredAgent.N,E,A}.

 1.25.sec="Transfer" means, with respect to an Interest, the sale, assignment, transfer, other disposition, pledge, hypothecation or other encumbrance, whether direct or indirect, voluntary, involuntary or by operation of law, and whether or not for value, of that Interest.
 Transfer includes any transfer by gift, devise, intestate succession, sale, operation of law, upon the termination of a trust, because of or in connection with any property settlement or judgment incident to a divorce, dissolution of marriage or separation, by decree of distribution or other court order or otherwise.